SemGuS-git/semgus-git.github.io/getting-started-setup.md

 ### Compiling from source

-The SemGuS parser, enumerative solvers, and CLI are built with .NET Core 6.0 using Visual Studio 2022 (older versions may also be compatible).
+The SemGuS parser, enumerative solvers, and CLI are built with .NET Core 6.0 using Visual Studio 2022.
+Older versions of Visual Studio may also be compatible.

 - If Visual Studio is not available for your platform or you prefer to use other tools, additional configuration may be required to build the project.

 To clone our source code from [GitHub](https://github.com/SemGuS-git/Semgus-Operational), run the following commands in your terminal: